 There are a number of warning signs that indicate an adult or may have an alcohol abuse or addiction issue.
 These can include the following:

 These warning signs may indicate there is an alcohol problem, but it may not be alcoholism.
 While alcohol abuse may eventually progress to alcoholism, there is a difference between the two conditions.

 When a person’s drinking habits interrupt his or her relationships, ability to study or work, and are harmful to health, they are abusing alcohol.
 If continued over a period of time, abuse can progress to alcoholism.
 Some alcohol abuse warning signs include the following:

 Alcoholism is a chronic and progressive disease.
 If left untreated, it can result in death.
 Some signs of alcohol addiction include the following:

-At Drug Treatment Centers Fort Myers, our caring and compassionate staff members understand your fears.
+At drug treatment centers, caring and compassionate staff members understand your fears.
 The rehab admission process begins with a thorough evaluation of each patient.
 Getting an accurate diagnosis is critical to the treatment plan that will be tailored for you.
 This evaluation involves a physical, emotional and psychological assessment.

 When they have a complete profile of the patient, our board certified clinicians will customize a comprehensive and fully-integrated treatment program that will address all your needs.
 This treatment program will undergo various reviews and revisions as you progresses through the program.
 The ultimate goal is for each patient to attain sobriety so that they can begin to live a healthy and happy life.